fedor-rusak/svgGraphViewer/README.md

 * We have three main listeners: onMouseDown, onMouseMove, onMouseUp
 * One is just for stability and called onMouseLeave
 * Common way to make consistent behavior with listeners is to track some intermediate state
+* To move whole graph I use concept of camera.
+If we want to move graph we move... camera operator position!

 SVG as main way to render things (WIP):
 * All starts from svg element that has predefined #id on a web-page